 Of course, now that I have a fair command of WordPress, I am already getting tremors as an upcoming major web site development is looking more and more like a job for Drupal… part of a strategy I have done over an dover- follow the lead of clever folks like D’Arcy….

-WordPress Theme Philosophy by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+WordPress Theme Philosophy by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.